-If you’re the parent of a toddler, you’ll know that 99% of the time, taking them around a major city is basically you’re worst nightmare, and you’re probably searching for the best things to do with toddlers in London while muttering something like, “so help me God.”
+If you’re the parent of a toddler, you’ll know that 99% of the time, taking them around a major city is basically your worst nightmare, and you’re probably searching for the best things to do in London with toddlers while muttering something like, “so help me God.”

 Navigating London can be a real commitment for anyone, much less someone dragging around a small child who has just learned to walk without crashing their face into the pavement.